otienosteve/African-Animal-Facts/README.md

 ```

 {
-"Animal" : "The Animal Name"
+"animal" : "the animal name"
- "Fact" : "Fact About The Animal"
+ "fact" : "fact about the animal"
- "Source": "The fact Source"
+ "source" : "the fact source"
 }
 ```
 To get all the facts at once use the following endpoint